A Guide to Creating an Implementation Plan in 2022

 - Lack of clear authority or accountability.
 Accountability is a key principle for the success of any project.
 Make sure someone is accountable for every step of your plan and assign others to manage each step to keep your project on track.

 - Taking on too much at one time.
-Working on multiple projects at the same time can spread your company’s resources too thin.
+Working on multiple projects simultaneously can spread your company’s resources too thin.
 Don’t try to tackle all of your company’s issues at once.
 If you don’t want to overstretch your team, you should limit your team’s concurrent projects.

 - Unrealistic deadlines.
 Deadlines that are either too tight or long can throw your implementation off track.